marvinobig/vue-from-laravel-be/README.md

 # Vue from Laravel Backend

-This repository demonstrates how to build a Laravel backend (MVC + API) to power a Vue.js frontend.
-It serves as a foundational example for integrating Laravel with Vue.
+A Laravel backend (MVC + API) to power a Vue.js frontend.

 ## Features